thunderysteak/thunderysteak.github.io/wow-data-extract-cheat-sheet.md

  <https://bitbucket.org/suncurio/m2mod/downloads/>

 ### WoW Export Tools
- A recent tool created for export of WMO, ATD and non-character/creature M2s.
-It supports exporting full ATD map tile with the full ground textures, WMOs and even all doodads.
+ A recent tool created for export of WMO, ADT and non-character/creature M2s.
+It supports exporting full ADT map tile with the full ground textures, WMOs and even all doodads.
 You require to use the Blender plugin to stitch the files together into a single map tile with all meshes